Jack Douglas (actor): Career

-Following this, they moved on to the Windmill Theatre and later at the Glasgow Empire, where they found they could get laughs by merely putting on American accents (English actors "died" there).
+Following this, they moved on to the Windmill Theatre and later at the Glasgow Empire, where they found they could get laughs by putting on American accents.
 After that, Joe Baker went to America to try his luck there.
 On his own for the first time in so many years, Douglas told his agent, Leslie Grade, that he wanted to be a comedian.
-Grade told him no chance as he did not have a funny face, so Douglas left show business and as he loved cooking, he opened up a restaurant in Blackpool.
-It turned out to be too successful and he found he personally had nothing to do there, the staff doing everything.
+Grade discouraged him as he did not have a funny face, so Douglas left show business and opened up a restaurant in Blackpool.
+It was successful and he found he personally had nothing to do there, the staff doing everything.

-One night, he got a call as he was going up to his flat above the restaurant; it was Des O'Connor, who had a contract with ATV for 13 shows, and he wanted Douglas to star with him.
-He readily agreed, and O'Connor pretty much let him do what he liked.
+One night, Douglas got a call from Des O'Connor, who had a contract with ATV for 13 shows.
+He wanted Douglas to star with him.
+He readily agreed, and O'Connor let him do what he liked.
 They did a Royal Variety Show together, O'Connor insisting to Bernard Delfont that Douglas went with him, as he later insisted that after the show, they meet the Queen Mother together, or O'Connor would not do so himself.

-He worked with O'Connor for several years and in the theatre, developing a nervous character "Alf Ippititimus", notable for his "phwaay!" catchphrase and his apparent muscular tics.
-"Alf" was created one night at Butlins in Clacton, when Douglas's co-star, Joe Baker failed to appear having been locked out of the theatre, and Douglas began to improvise based on a band leader he knew.
+Douglas worked with O'Connor for several years and in the theatre, developing a nervous character "Alf Ippititimus", notable for his "phwaay!" catchphrase, his apparent muscular tics and getting his shirt torn completely off and ending up with a raw egg smeared over his chest.
+"Alf" was created one night at Butlins in Clacton, when Douglas's co-star, Joe Baker failed to appear having been locked out of the theatre, and Douglas began to improvise based on a bandleader he knew.

+American audiences knew him from his television appearances on NBC's Kraft Music Hall variety series in 1969: thirteen episodes of Britain's The Des O'Connor Show were broadcast as Kraft's summer-replacement series.
+For these programs, Jack Douglas had to be billed as "Jack D. Douglas" because American writer and TV personality Jack Douglas was already using the name.